 Second, make sure to incorporate a light moisturizer in your routine to keep the skin hydrated and moisturized.
 It might also be a good time to start using retinol-based skin care products, which help boost collagen production and combat other signs of aging.
 In your 20s, you can use retinols at most twice a week.

 Alternatively, if you have some money to spend, you can start this early with dermatologically approved procedures.
 For instance, you may want to venture into laser therapy in order to address issues with acne from your teenage years, and to even out pigmentation in the skin.
+Give the Introlift Laser Skin Rejuvenation treatment a try, or indulge in the decadent Introlift Cleopatra Exclusive 24K Facial.

 How Your Skin Changes in Your 30s